leiruoshan/MFPointNet_feature_dataset/README.md

 ![image](https://github.com/leiruoshan/MFPointNet_feature_dataset/blob/main/Fig4.svg)

 The detailed list of machining features and their parameters (parameters range) are provided in the [.PDF file](Appendix_I.pdf) included with this repository.

+The MFDataset models and their corresponding point cloud models (1024 points and 512 points) are presented in the [.PDF file](Appendix_II.pdf) included with this repository.